 10. Long-running Muscle – Heart Muscle

 The muscle that works continuously in the body is the heart muscle.

-- Heart muscle is also known as the cardiac muscle is striated muscle fibers that continuously work to create the pumping effect of the heart.
+- Heart muscle, also known as the cardiac muscle, is striated muscle fibers that continuously work to create the pumping effect of the heart.

-- They help pump about 2500 gallons of blood each day on an average.
+- They help pump about 2500 gallons of blood each day.

 - The contraction of these muscles is involuntary by nature, which means they are not under the conscious control of a human being.

 The process of muscle contraction releases a lot of heat energy.

 - Muscles contract and relax during movement.
 The process of contraction leads to the production of heat energy.

 - When a lot of heat energy is produced, the blood vessels innervating the muscles help this energy to be redirected to the skin and prevent overheating of the muscles.

 The busiest muscle in the humans is the eye muscles.
 The eyes have to move continuously with the help of extraocular muscles to keep a sharp vision, focus, and clear vision.
 The other busy muscles are cardiac muscles (for pumping blood) and diaphragm muscles (respiration), as they work nonstop to keep the person alive.